What We Do

-Breakthrough also operates a highly selective summer teaching residency for outstanding college students.
+Breakthrough also operates a summer teaching residency for outstanding college students.
 Teaching Fellows are recruited from colleges and universities nationwide and pass through a rigorous admissions process.
-Teaching Fellows receive ten days of intensive training in June and, during the ensuing six weeks, teach two sections of a particular academic course – math, science, literature, or writing.
+Teaching Fellows receive ten days of intensive training in June.
+Then, during the ensuing six weeks, they teach two sections of an academic course – math, science, literature, or writing.
 They are observed daily by Instructional Coaches, experienced classroom teachers who provide ongoing feedback on their practice.
-Teaching Fellows also serve as advisors to a small number of students, plan special events for the entire student body, and participate in ongoing professional development and career exploration activities.
+Teaching Fellows also serve as advisors to a small number of students, plan special events, and participate in ongoing professional development and career exploration activities.

-We train our Teaching Fellows to set clear objectives for each lesson; actively engage all students; hold them to the highest possible expectations; and teach with a sense of urgency.
-Our long-term goal is to supply highly effective teachers for the classrooms of tomorrow, including significant numbers of people of color, men, and math and science majors.
-47% of Teaching Fellows who graduated from college in the past decade – since 2011 – are now working in the education sector, most as classroom teachers in urban public schools.
+We train our Teaching Fellows to set clear objectives for each lesson, actively engage all students, and build lasting relationships with their students.
+Our long-term goal is to supply effective teachers for the classrooms of tomorrow, including significant numbers of people of color.
+47% of Teaching Fellows who graduated from college in the past decade are now working in the education sector, most as classroom teachers in urban public schools.